Scroll Top

 Destinations & Areas of NORTHERN GREECE

-Gastronomy of Nothern Greece
+Gastronomy of Northern Greece

 Due to the large area and the diversity of its land, Northern Greece enjoys a huge range of products and tastes.
 In fact, Northern Greee, is a wider region in which we distinguish sub-regions with unique “cooking standards”.
 Despite the administrative distinction, cullinary traditions follow a diffirent route.
 If we try to divide the area is “culinary subsets” we could say that one is a) Central Macedonia with Eastern Macedonia, b) the mountainous areas, Epirus and Western Macedonia c) Thrace.